AkashPedraj/FoodAppZomato-DevOps/README.md

 ### Grafana Monitoring Dashboard
 ![Grafana Dashboard](screenshots/grafana-dashboard.png)

-> Replace placeholders with actual screenshots from your setup.
+> Replace these placeholders with actual screenshots from your setup.

 ---